wkschwartz/first-last/README.md

 Copy the `names.py` file into your project and the `test_names.py` file into your project's tests.
 The module `names` provides the function `split_name`.
 Its input is a string containing a name.
 It returns a two-tuple of strings containing the first and last names respectively.
-For example if you have a list containing your names as strings (either byte strings or Unicode strings), you can write
+For example if you have a string (either byte strings or Unicode strings) called ``name``, you can write

 ```python
     from names import split_name